tri-cods/Ed-Minimal-Editions/_texts/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmen.md

 author: John L. King
 source: https://archive.org/details/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmenShow
 ---
-Proportions for
+toc:
+- WHAT IS COLOR?

-MIXING ALL KNOW N COLORS
+# Proportions for MIXING ALL KNOWN COLORS

-Water, Oil Paints or Printing Inks
+# Water, Oil Paints or Printing Inks

-Painters, Decorators, Artists, Art Instructors, Show

-Card Writers, Sign Painters, Pressmen,

-School Children, Etc.
+## Painters, Decorators, Artists, Art Instructors, Show Card Writers, Sign Painters, Pressmen, School Children, Etc.

-PRIMARY AND SECONDARY COLORS
+## PRIMARY AND SECONDARY COLORS

 All colors in this "color chart" are made from the primary colors, yellow, red and blue.